Germany sets new record in renewable energy generation

 At Supertrends, we are co-creating the future – and you can be a part of it

 The share of renewable energy sources (wind, solar, hydropower, geothermal, biomass) in electricity generation has been increasing in the past decade.
 When will the first OECD country generate all of its electricity from renewable sources in a given year?
-Join the Supertrends community and you can make your own prediction.
+Visit the Supertrends App and search for ‘green hydrogen’ to make your own prediction.
+Not part of the community yet?
+Visit the Supertrends Pro – page to learn about your benefits and request a trial – for free!

 © 2020 Supertrends